What It Really Means to Take Care of Yourself

 One of the most underrated self care practices is learning to distinguish between what you want in the moment and what you actually need.

 Sometimes you need rest.
 Sometimes you need movement.
-Sometimes you need connection — to reach out to someone instead of retreating.
+Sometimes you need to reach out to someone instead of retreating.
 Sometimes you need solitude.
-Sometimes you need to cry and not distract yourself from it.
+Sometimes you need to cry and not immediately distract yourself from it.

 This is a practice.
-It does not come naturally to most of us, especially those who have spent years prioritising everyone else's needs over their own.
+It does not come naturally to most of us — especially those who have spent years making sure everyone else is tended to first.
 But it can be learned.

 The Difference Between Numbing and Restoring